jeeliz/jeelizFaceFilter/README.md

 This API requires the user's webcam video feed through `MediaStream API`.
 So your application should be hosted by a HTTPS server (even with a self-signed certificate).
 It won't work at all with unsecure HTTP, even locally with some web browsers.

 ### The development server
 For development purpose we provide a simple and minimalist HTTPS server in order to check out the demos or develop your very own filters.
-To launch it, execute in the bash console :
+To launch it, execute in the bash console:

 ```bash
   python2 httpsServer.py